|

 front yard and made a short haunted walk up to the porch and setup some

 surprises on the porch.
+Recently we've gone to a every-other-year schedule for

 There are very few decorated houses in our area,